kirontoo/hugo-theme-statusline/README.md

 ## Shortcodes

-[comment]: # (TODO: provide link to see all available shortcodes) This theme provides various shortcodes for your markdown.
-See all of the available shortcodes [here]().
+This theme provides various shortcodes for your markdown.
+See all of the available shortcodes [here](https://github.com/kirontoo/hugo-theme-statusline/blob/master/exampleSite/content/blog/shortcodes.md).

 ## Update The Theme